andersc/fastqueue/README.md

 # FastQueue

-Please also see the development of the next generation of FastQueue -> [FastQueue2](https://github.com/andersc/fastqueue2)
+Please also see the 8 byte (64 bit pointer) version -> [FastQueue2](https://github.com/andersc/fastqueue2)

 FastQueue is a single producer single consumer (SPSC) 'process to process queue' similar to *boost::lockfree::spsc_queue*